-Butternut Squash Pancakes are GAPS Legal, paleo pancakes and oh, so good!
+These Butternut Squash Pancakes are perfect for breakfast or a quick snack and oh, so good!
 This recipe is not only easy to make but also delicious and healthy - definitely a win-win!
-Not convinced?
-Watch the video to see how easy they are to make!

-One vegetable our garden produces a ton of, it is butternut squash.
+Now one vegetable our garden produces a ton of is butternut squash.
 With its sweet nutty flavor, everyone loves it - it is definitely a family favorite.

 Butternut squash is a great source of vitamins A, C, and E, magnesium, and potassium.
 It helps support the immune system and is good for digestion.